-Sponsored by ExxonMobil Research & Engineering Company, this award recognizes contributions to chemical engineering education.
-This year's winner is Babatunde A. Ogunnaike, an AIChE Fellow, the William L. Friend Chaired Professor of Chemical Engineering, and Dean of the College of Engineering at the University of Delaware.
+Sponsored by ExxonMobil Research & Engineering Company, this award recognizes distinguished and continuing contributions to chemical engineering education.
+This year's winner is Dr. Robert H. Davis, Professor and Dean Emeritus, University of Colorado Boulder.

-Babatunde A. Ogunnaike (center) with Chair of Awards Selection Subcommittee Juan de Pablo (left) and ExxonMobil's Douglas Kushnerick
+Dr. Robert H. Davis (center) with Chair of Awards Selection Subcommittee Juan de Pablo and ExxonMobil's Douglas Kushnerick (right).

 The William H. Walker Award

 Sponsored by John Wiley & Sons, this award recognizes excellence in contributions to chemical engineering literature.
-This year the Walker Award winner is Enrique Iglesia, the Theodore Vermeulen Chair in Chemical Engineering at the University of California at Berkeley, and a Faculty Senior Scientist at the Lawrence Berkeley National Laboratory.
+This year the Walker Award winner is Dr. George Georgiou, Professor, The University of Texas at Austin.

 Juan de Pablo brought the ceremony to a close with congratulations to the recipients and encouragment for new nominations for next year.
 Feel free to congratulate our recipients in the comments section below or on Twitter using #AIChEAnnual.